Women Stem Up

 Heap blame/put to shame

-3.8 Reflection of gender balance teaching methods into practice
+3.8 Reflecting on putting gender balanced teaching methods into practice

 This part of the online course ends with some questions that can be discussed with a group of colleagues.

-• Select a number of questions (about 5) from the questions below
+• Select five or so questions from the questions below

-• Then, first think for yourself and write down some supporting words (5-10 min)
+• Then, brainstorm and write down some supporting words on your own (5-10 min)

-• Then talk in pairs about your thoughts and reflections where both get to speak equally (10-15 min)
+• Then talk in pairs about your thoughts and reflections, each person speaking for an equal amount of time (10-15 min)

 Questions to discuss with colleagues